Bhagavad Geeta: Chapter 1, Verses 12–23

 drupado draupadeyāśca sarvaśaḥ pṛthivīpate,

-Sanjaya addresses Dhritarashtra as the Lord of the Earth, and he mentions that all the other great warriors in the Pandava Army also blew their conches.
+Sanjaya addresses Dhritarashtra as the Lord of the Earth.
+He mentions that all the other great warriors in the Pandava army also blew their conches.

 Chapter 1, Verse 19